saurabhaga/tutorials/pages/exception-handling.md

+---
+layout: default
+---

-﻿# Spring REST Exception Handling
+ # Spring REST Exception Handling

 If any exception is thrown in REST, we can control and can handle it at 2 levels.